 LIASE Group Sponsors the 15th CEIBS China Automotive Industry Forum 2017December 12, 2017

-- The LIASE Group’s Vanessa Moriel takes a picture with a group of Volvo executives including Mr. Yuan Xiaolin, Senior Vice President, Asia Pacific, Volkswagen AG (center).
+- The LIASE Group’s Vanessa Moriel takes a picture with a group of Volvo executives including Mr. Yuan Xiaolin, Senior Vice President, Asia Pacific, Volvo (center).

 Changing trade patterns, connectivity, smart cities and clean mobility are just some of the trends creating challenges and opportunities for the global automotive industry.
 Are Chinese U.S., Japanese and European manufactures ready to deal with these challenges?
 What should be the role of public authorities in navigating these trends?
 Will the industry find common ground to deliver cleaner, safer, connected, automated cars?

 LIASE Group was a sponsor of the 15th CEIBS Automotive Forum, which tried to answer the important questions outlined above.
 Taking place October 21, 2017, the event was located at the China Europe International Business School’s main campus in Shanghai.
 This was a great opportunity for LIASE Group to meet senior industry executives, leading academics and government leaders from Europe and Asia to better understand automotive industry trends and opportunities for future growth.